AliSharif12354/AliSharif12354/README.md

 - 🌱 I’m currently learning **ArcGIS, Python OpenCV, Angular, Spring, JUnit, and much more**

-- 👯 I’m looking to collaborate on **Software development, web development, data science, machine learning, artificial intelligence**
+- 👯 I’m looking to collaborate on **Software engineering, full-stack development, data science, machine learning and artificial intelligence**

 - 🤝 I’m looking for help with **Practical experience to help people and my skills.**